mdevlamynck/elm-symfony-bridge/README.md

 ## Quick Start

-Translations are exposed using the `Trans.{domain}` module like following:
+Translations are exposed using the `Trans.<domain>` module like following:

 ```elm
 import Trans.Messages as Messages